--i flag and then specifying the timestamps where video needs to be trimmed.
+-i flag, and then specifying the timestamps where the video needs to be trimmed.

 Following are the step-by-step instructions-

 -ss flag offered by FFmpeg to extract a section of your input and then search within it to browse and change the input video’s area.

 The following steps show how to use the -ss flag to cut the video:

 If you don’t have FFmpeg installed on your computer, you must install it first.
 You can download FFmpeg from the official website and follow the installation instructions.